The People Who Own the Dark - Code Red (Blu-ray)

 Summary:

-Directed by León Klimovsky, a filmmaker who frequently worked with Paul Naschy.
+León Klimovsky directed The People Who Own the Dark.
+He frequently worked with Paul Naschy.
 His notable films are Werewolf Shadow, Vengeance of the Zombies, A Dragonfly for Each Corpse, and The Vampires’ Night Orgy.

-Before I go any further into this review, it should be noted that for this review, I viewed the much shorter English-language version.
-Which is missing about 12 minutes of footage that is present in the Spanish-language release version of this film.
-Reportedly, this shorter English-language version does not miss anything in regard to violence, and most of the nudity is left intact.
-The cuts mostly involve dialog and the shortening of many scenes.
+Before I go any further into this review, it should be noted that I viewed the much shorter English-language version, which is missing about 16 minutes of footage that is present in the Spanish-language release version of this film.
+The shorter English-language version does not miss anything when it comes to violence, and it leaves most of the nudity intact.
+The cuts mostly involve dialogue and the shortening of many scenes.

-First and foremost, the reason why The People Who Own the Dark works as well as it does is because of its interesting premise and abundance of atmosphere.
-Sure, there are many moments in which the narrative tends to drag, and yet the end result is a very eerie post-apocalyptic thriller that comes damn close to pulling off all its ambitions.
+The primary reason The People Who Own the Dark is effective lies in its intriguing premise and rich atmosphere.
+That said, there are many moments in which the narrative tends to drag, and yet the end result is a very eerie post-apocalyptic thriller that comes damn close to pulling off all its ambitions.

 The People Who Own the Dark’s greatest strength is its scenes involving the blind (zombie-like characters) who shambled around town and eventually followed the survivors of the nuclear holocaust back to their home.
-Also, The People Who Own the Dark has an ample amount of T&A, and the kills are sufficiently gory.
+The People Who Own the Dark features a notable amount of nudity and sexual content, along with sufficiently gory kills.

-The cast is all very good in their roles, and though no role stands out, Most who are drawn to The People Who Own the Dark are drawn to Paul Naschy (Horror Rises from the Tomb) in the role of Borne.
+The cast performs well in their roles, and while no single performance stands out, many viewers who are interested in The People Who Own the Dark are particularly drawn to Paul Naschy (Horror Rises from the Tomb) in the role of Borne.
 That said, the cast is filled with many recognizable faces like Nadiuska (Beatriz), Alberto de Mendoza (The Case of the Scorpion's Tail), Antonio Mayans (Cries of Pleasure), and Maria Perschy (Blue Eyes of the Broken Doll).
 Ultimately, The People Who Own the Dark is a Spanish post-apocalyptic film that is equal parts Night of the Living Dead and The Omega Man.

 The People Who Own the Dark makes its way to Blu-ray via a lackluster audio/video presentation from Code Red.